nktuan286/monorepo_frontend/readme.md

 # Candidate name:
 Tuan Nguyen

+# Submission:
+This submission will include
+ - Component API design (monorepo workspace style)
+ - Accessibility
+ - Testing
+ - Animation when opening or closing Modal

 # Explaination:
 The monorepo is a yarn workspace containing ReactJS projects in the packages folder.